spaceexpanse/metaverse/Src/Module/LuaScript/LuaInterpreter/intro.md

 	run(script)

 where _script_ is the script file name (with optional path).
 The script file extension '.lua' is assumed and should not be included in the call parameter.
-The default script path is the Script subdirectory below the Orbiter main directory.
+The default script path is the Script subdirectory below the SpaceXpanse main directory.
 All paths specified in the call to run are relative to this directory.
 Therefore,

 	run('myscripts/demo')